Generating Physically-Consistent Satellite Imagery for Climate Visualizations: Results

 \subsubsection{Visualizing Arctic sea ice melt}

-The retreat of Arctic sea ice is one of the most important and imminent consequences of climate change~\cite{IPCC_2018}.
+The retreat of the Summer Arctic sea ice extent is one of the most important and imminent consequences of climate change~\cite{IPCC_2018}.
 However, visualizations of melting Arctic sea ice are limited to physics-based renderings, such as~\cite{NasaIce_2020}.
-There also does not exist daily high-resolution (<500m) visual satellite imagery due to satellite revisit rate and cloud cover.
-To enable the extension of the \name/ for visualizing Arctic sea ice melt, we publish a dataset of $\approx 20k$ image pairs of Winter image, Summer image, and ice segmentation mask, as detailed in~\cref{sec:appendix_dataset}.
+There also does not exist publicly-available daily high-resolution (less than 500m) visual satellite imagery due to satellite revisit rate and cloud cover.
+To enable the extension of the \eie/ for visualizing Arctic sea ice melt, we publish the \textbf{arctic} dataset of $\approx 20k$ image triplets of Winter image, Summer image, and ice segmentation mask, as detailed in Appendix~\ref{sec:appendix_data_arctic}.